 Tier 2 capital will typically consist of other subordinated debt that does not meet the eligibility criteria for inclusion as AT1 capital.
-As at 31 March 2020, Atom held issued eligible Tier 2 capital instruments with a notional value of £8m.
+As at 31 March 2021, Atom had eligible Tier 2 capital instruments with a notional value of £8m in issuance.